World stocks rally on bets over China; U.S., Germany data help

 Sentiment also got a lift from data showing euro zone consumer prices fell more than expected in December, the start of a retreat from a November peak that could give the European Central Bank more room to cut interest rates as the economy struggles with recession.

-(Reporting by Barani Krishnan; Additional reporting by Chuck Mikolajczak in New York, and Richard Hubbard and Anirban Nag in London; Editing by Dan Grebler)
+(Reporting by Barani Krishnan; Additional reporting by Richard Hubbard and Anirban Nag in London; Editing by Dan Grebler)